the practical kitchen

 NOTE: This is a very stretchy dough and it's tempting to make a really tight log of dough.
 Keep the roll fairly loose without too much tension in it.

-Cover the pan and let the chocolate chip brioche loaf rise at room temperature (72°F) for 1-2 hours until the dough just about reaches the top of the pan and has almost filled in the pan.
+Cover the pan and let the chocolate chip brioche loaf rise at room temperature for 1-2 hours until the dough just about reaches the top of the pan and has almost filled in the pan.

-Beat an egg with 1 teaspoon milk and a pinch of salt in a small bowl to make an egg wash.
-Brush the top of the loaf with it, then bake at 350°F for 40-45 minutes or to an internal temperature of 200°F.
+Towards the end of the dough rising time, preheat the oven and prepare the egg wash.
+Brush the top of the loaf all over with the egg wash, then bake at 350°F for 40-45 minutes or to an internal temperature of 200°F.

 The chocolate chip brioche loaf will be quite darkened and burnished brown on top when it's done.
 If you're worried about it getting too dark, you can tent it with foil during the final 10-15 minutes of baking.